Rose of Sharon

 Rose of Sharon can also be easily propagated by rooting cuttings.
 Take

-Roots will soon grow, and the the new bush can be transplanted outdoors.
+Roots will soon grow, and the new bush can be transplanted outdoors.

 How to Grow Rose of Sharon Bushes:

-Fast growing Rose of Sharon is easy to grow.
-Once established they will thrive
+Fast growing Rose of Sharon bushes are easy to grow.
+Once established ,they

 Grow them in full sun to partial shade.
-They grow in a variety of soils,
+Plants grow in a variety of soils,

-After selecting a location, dig a hole deep and wide.
-Mix generous amounts
+Select a location and dig a hole deep and wide.
+Mix in generous amounts

-of compost with soil from the hole.
-Place the plant in the hole and fill
+of compost or peat moss.
+Place the plant in the hole and fill with soil and

-with soil and compost.
+compost.
 Tamp the soil lightly.
 Water generously when planting.
+Keep the

 Mulch around plants to help retain moisture, and to keep weeds down.